oanarosca/TheGrandMaster/README.md

 - [x] feedback function
 - [x] feedback tables
 - [ ] place on page to display "You won!/You lost!"
-- [ ] make the tables have the same height
+- [ ] make the tables have the same height (maybe use canvas)
-- [ ] change the color of the green ball
+- [x] change the color of the green ball